Hull One World Shop Logo Fairtrade Label

 To serve

-Serve hot directly from the cooking pot.
+Serve hot directly from the cooking pot with a green veg.

 Variations